 I like to move it move it

 There's this misconception that fat people don't exercise, but I assure you that I do!
 I love Pokemon Go, meaning that walking is now my exercise of choice, although we also try to get to the gym a few times a week because I love swimming.
 Exercise is great for so many reasons!
 Often when I'm in a funk I go on a “Pokemon walk” and I come back refreshed and able to focus.
+I love looking for rare Pokemon locations Pokemon go.
 Plus it helps me to sleep better at night.

 There is a direct correlation to what I eat and how I feel.
 If I eat more fruit and vegetables then I feel a lot better than I do when I eat processed foods or foods high in sugar.
 Trust me, I know that when you are feeling low it is easy to turn to chocolate or highly processed foods.
 We try to have a fruit salad in the fridge at all times, so even when I feel really crap, there's something easy to grab that takes no effort.